 The BlackBerry security solution provides multiple protective features to ensure algorithmic keys and key components are protected.
-Similarly, data, and specifically key, removal through zeroization is built in as an integral part of the BlackBerry security package.
-Keys will be automatically zeroized in the event that a user fails password entry repeatedly.
+Similarly, data, and specifically key, removal through zeroization is built in as an integral part of the BlackBerry security solution.
 A user may also request a zeroization at anytime by navigating to the Options list and selecting "Wipe Handheld" via the Security Options → General Settings.
+The BlackBerry Enterprise Server administrator may also zeroize the device remotely to wipe all device data and keys.